-How to play Five Crowns
+How to play Five Crowns Card Game Rules

-|SET Enterprises Five Crowns Card Game Purple||$12.99 $11.80||Buy on Amazon|
+Setting Up Five Crowns Card Game

 The joker is always a wild card.
 In addition, there are rotating wild cards that change every round.
 Wild cards rotate based on the number of cards dealt that round.
 So, when 3 cards are dealt, the 3s become wild, when 4 cards are dealt, the 4s become wild, and so on until the last round when the Kings become wild.